You are here

 Self-Assessment

-Benefits to Providers
+Benefits to providers

-Providers will be able to use the SA as a form of re-assurance to other stakeholders to whom they report for example, regulators, commissioners.
-Embedding the SA as part of internal governance frameworks demonstrates a commitment to quality improvement and transformation.
+Embedding the SA as part of providers’ internal governance frameworks, particularly at Board level, demonstrates a commitment to quality improvement and transformation.

 To attract and retain workforce, the SA can be used as a useful promotion tool to demonstrate commitment to education and training.

-NHS England education quality interventions - published reports
+NHS England Education quality interventions - published reports

 NHS England, Workforce, Training and Education is responsible for ensuring that there are high-quality learning environments for all healthcare learners in England.
 Since the publication of the multi-professional Education Quality Strategy and Education Quality Framework in 2016/17 (since refreshed in 2021), regional teams have used a suite of agreed quality interventions to monitor and improve the quality of education and training across England.
 These often involve gaining direct feedback and insights from learners and their supervisors/educators during visits to the provider organisations where healthcare education and training, funded thorough the NHS Education Funding Agreement, is delivered (including an increasing variety of settings in the primary, secondary, community and independent sector).